jimfinnis/ChatCitizen/README.md

 </topic>
 ```
 Bear in mind I am far from an expert in AIML!

+## Dependencies
+You will need add the following JARs if you want to build ChatCitizen yourself:
+* Citizens 2
+* NPC Destinations
+* MondoCommand

 ## Future work
 * Make sure that **sayprob** works as advertised.
 It doesn't right now.